AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Introduction

-Augmented LLM inference service systems are becoming the key infrastructure for next-generation web services, with their inference efficiency directly impacting user experience.
-Figure \ref{fig:aug_llm_infer} illustrates the workflow of the augmented LLM inference service \cite{infercept, asynclm}. \textbf{(i)} During inference, the augmented LLM identifies the need for real-time information and triggers the corresponding tool calls. \textbf{(ii)} The inference process is then paused while awaiting the response from the external augmentation module. \textbf{(iii)} Once the response is returned, the serving system appends it to the sequence generated and resumes normal generation.
-Additionally, inference systems need to efficiently handle large numbers of concurrent user requests, which must meet \textbf{service-level objective (SLO)} requirements \cite{aptserve,distserve,fastserve,revisiting_slo,splitwise} (e.g., requiring time-to-first-token (TTFT) below a fixed threshold \cite{aptserve}).
-Therefore, inference systems must maximize request handling within latency constraints \cite{revisiting_slo, optimizing_goodput, nsdi23_shepherd_goodput}.
-This metric, commonly referred to as \textbf{effective throughput} or \textbf{goodput}, is defined as the number of completed requests meeting SLOs per unit time, reflecting a system’s real-time performance.
-State-of-the-art research focuses on improving inference performance. vLLM \cite{vllm} introduces PageAttention to optimize GPU memory utilization.
-However, in augmented LLM inference, vLLM treats external calls as request termination and discards the request's context (i.e., Key–Value (KV) cache).
-When the call returns, costly recomputation is required, causing severe GPU memory and computational resource waste.
-InferCept \cite{infercept} proposes dynamic context handling during external calls, selecting among discarding the KV cache, preserving it in GPU memory, or swapping it to CPU, based on call duration and context length.
-This approach reduces resource waste and improves augmented LLM inference efficiency.
+Augmented LLM inference service systems are becoming the key infrastructure for AI-centric cloud computing, with inference efficiency directly impacting user experience. \autoref{fig:aug_llm_infer} illustrates the workflow of the augmented LLM inference service \cite{infercept, asynclm}: \textbf{(i)} During inference, the augmented LLM identifies the need for real-time information and triggers the corresponding tool calls. \textbf{(ii)} The inference process is paused while awaiting the response from the external augmentation module. \textbf{(iii)} Upon the response being returned, the serving system appends it to the sequence generated and resumes normal generation.
+Ideally, inference systems must simultaneously deliver high throughput and low latency.
+In this context, \textbf{Service-Level Objectives (SLOs)} serve as strict latency boundaries (e.g., requiring Time-to-First-Token (TTFT) below a fixed threshold) ~\cite{aptserve,distserve,fastserve,splitwise}.
+Accordingly, the system's efficiency is best characterized by \textbf{effective throughput} (or \textbf{goodput}), defined as the volume of requests processed per unit time that successfully satisfy these SLO requirements ~\cite{revisiting_slo, optimizing_goodput, nsdi23_shepherd_goodput}.

-However, existing inference systems still face two challenges in improving the effective throughput of augmented LLM inference: